Roger Bennett (journalist): Personal life

-Bennett married Vanessa Kroll, daughter of Kroll Inc. founder Jules Kroll, in 2000.
-His brother-in-law is comedian Nick Kroll.
-Bennett is Jewish.
-In 2014, he announced he would be becoming a naturalized US citizen based upon the United States men's national soccer team's progress in the 2014 FIFA World Cup.
-Bennett became a US citizen on 1 June 2018.
-Bennett was born and raised in Liverpool, England and is a longtime supporter of Everton F.C.
-Bennett is also a fan of the Chicago Bears, the Chicago White Sox, and the Washington Capitals.
+Bennett married Vanessa Kroll in 2000.
+His brother-in-law is actor and comedian Nick Kroll.

+He became a naturalized citizen of the United States on June 1, 2018.
+Bennett has publicly discussed his decision to pursue American citizenship during coverage of the 2014 FIFA World Cup and in his book, Reborn in the USA.

+He supports Everton F.C. and has also expressed support for the Chicago Bears, Chicago White Sox, and Washington Capitals.
 He has a dog named Martin Scorsese.
 He is fond of Tracy Chapman and tweed.